Belarus authorities raise pressure on protest leaders

 “Hundreds of KGB operatives came to factories to question and scare the workers,” said 53-year-old engineer Andrei Yelkin who works at the Minsk Automobile Plant.
 “We are calling for dialogue, but the authorities are responding with threats and new repressions.”

+In a bid to stem the daily demonstrations, Belarus Prosecutor General Alexander Konyuk on Friday warned that participants in unsanctioned protests could face criminal charges.

-The Belarusian Prosecutor General’s office said the creation of the Coordination Council, which met for the first time Wednesday, violated the constitution and threatened national security.
+The Prosecutor General’s office has opened a criminal probe into the creation of the Coordination Council, charging it violated the constitution and threatened national security.
 The council members have rejected the accusations and insist their actions fully comply with Belarusian law.

 The council has called for a new presidential election organized by newly formed election commissions, as well as for an investigation into the protest crackdown and compensation for victims of police violence.